rpgarner/u2_lesson_express_intro/README.md

  - goodvibes.com/article/how-to-improve-your-drumming
  - goodvibes.com/article/the-best-vibraphones

 You could safely assume that both of these URLs are articles, just with different [URL slugs](https://en.wikipedia.org/wiki/Clean_URL#Slug): `how-to-improve-your-drumming` and `the-best-vibraphones`.
+By convention, if a part of the url contains two words, we join them with `-`.
+This is known as "sluggifying".

 When writing an Express route, you can access the dynamic parts of the path by declaring them as **route parameters**: